DLKoopman: A deep learning software package for Koopman theory: The package

 \subsection{Hyperparameter search}

 Both the \SP{} and \TP{} contain several arguments / hyperparameters that affect the architecture and training pipeline.
 A full list of these can be obtained from the API reference.
 Setting suitable values for these hyperparameters is important to achieving good performance.
 While there are techniques in literature such as \cite{AutoPytorch,DeepnCheap} that automatically search for the best model to use on given data, they may be challenging to adopt to \package{}.
 To ease this burden, we provide a hyperparameter search module in the \package{} package that is ready to be used for \SP{} and \TP{}.
-The key idea is that the user can provide hyperparameter options that they want to sweep over.
-Each configuration will be run on the given data, and the results will be compiled and ranked.
-The user can then choose the best configuration(s).
+The key idea is that the user can provide ranges for each hyperparameter to be swept over.
+Each set of hyperparameter values leads to a particular model; many such models are then run on the given data and the results compiled and ranked, from which the user can choose the best model(s).

 The \code{examples/} folder in the source code contains tutorials for hyperparameter search.
 Here, we briefly run through an example.
 Suppose the user provides: